Skrub Pipeline: fit, tune, and validate arbitrary data wrangling#

 • When we have many nodes in our graph and want to collapse a sequence of steps into a single function call that appears as a single node.

-• When certain steps need to be deferred until the full computation runs, because they depend on the runtime environment, or on objects that cannot be pickled with the rest of the computation graph (for example, opening and reading a file).
+• When certain function calls need to be deferred until the full computation runs, because they depend on the runtime environment, or on objects that cannot be pickled with the rest of the computation graph (for example, opening and reading a file).

 Examples